student standing at podium

 Award-winning programming and teaching

 The Foreign Trained Lawyers Program (FTLP) is home to award-winning professional development programming and teaching.
-Our programs are designed to equip internationally trained lawyers with the practical and career-building skills necessary to compete in the articling placement marketplace and have the same opportunities as Juris Doctor (JD) students in Canada.
+Our programs are designed to equip internationally trained lawyers with the practical and career-building skills necessary to pursue articling placements and to be career-ready alongside Juris Doctor (JD) students in Canada.

 Licensing and employment process for foreign-trained lawyers